maros/Zway-MotionTrigger/README.md

 # Zway-LightMotion

-Trigger lights with motion and other security sensors
+Trigger lights based on luminosity and security sensors like motion or door sensors.
+Lets you specify multiple devices to trigger and check and a delay for turning off lights.
+This module will ensure that devices are not triggered if any of the selected devices is already turned on.

 # Configuration